The Way I Write Part 2: Evolution

 • Flesch-Kincaid Grade Level: 10.7

-Like I said, still very wordy, but this is a definite improvement over the two stories from my first post.
+This is a definite improvement over the two stories from my first post.
 Both of those had reading ease score below 55 and grade level scores above 13 (college textbook density).
 This is better.
-Not great, but better.
+Not perfect by any stretch, but better.
 All that said, I love the concept in this story (which you can’t really see from the excerpt), and I’ve started rewriting this one from scratch.
-I dig what I have so far, and I hope to finish it and submit it in the new year.

-Let’s jump ahead to 2007 and switch to fantasy instead of horror and see if things improved.
+Let’s jump ahead to 2007, switch to fantasy, and see if things improve further.

 “The Fate of Champions” (circa 2007 A.D.)